-Other common distractions are fighting kids, pets that are not secured in a crate, and have free reign to jump into the front seat or groceries that you placed in the seat or floor beside you, which fell over with the first turn that you made out of the parking lot.
+Other common distractions are fighting kids, pets that are not secured in a crate, and having free reign to jump into the front seat or groceries that you placed in the seat or floor beside you, which fell over with the first turn made out of the parking lot.
 Now you are looking for the can of soup, which has quite possibly lodged itself under your brake pedal.

-There are Serious Consequences for causing an accident when you are distracted
+There are Serious Consequences for causing an accident when you are distracted.

 If you are distracted by anything from driving drunk to texting to arguing with your children in the back seat about who touched who, you are not going to be able to operate as others expect you.
 If that distraction results in an accident with injuries, you can be found negligent and liable both legally and civilly.
 You can pay for your negligence with your freedom and your money.

-Call the Law Offices of Marc S. Albert for a free consultation
+Call the Law Offices of Marc S. Albert for a free consultation.

 If you have been injured in a car accident, you need representation from an attorney with vast experience with car accident cases.
 You need to call an attorney who can take on the insurance companies and fight for you in and out of court.
 Call the Law Office of Marc Albert for your free initial consultation.